nthiery/mystmd/docs/glossaries-and-terms.md

 index
 : An [organized list of information in a publication](https://en.wikipedia.org/wiki/Index_(publishing)).

+index entry
+: A word or phrase that has been marked for inclusion in the index with the `index` directive or role.
 :::

 To add a glossary to your content, add the {myst:directive}`glossary` directive with the content as [definition lists](#definition-lists).